-Summer break is a time of fun activities and adventures, but for some children, summer vacation takes on a different meaning.
+Summer break is supposed to be a time of fun activities and adventures, but for some children, summer vacation takes on a different meaning.
 It can mean less structure in their daily routines and fewer reliable meals.
-According to Feeding America, nearly 3,000 children in our community experience food insecurity.
+According to Feeding America, 10.3% of Johnson County children experienced food insecurity in 2019.

-Your support for Strike Out Hunger, sponsored by Hills Bank, will help us make a significant impact in the lives of children in our community.
+Your support for Strike Out Hunger, sponsored by Hills Bank, will help us make a positive impact on the lives of children in our community.

 Food donations may be dropped off at the Pepperwood Plaza Food Pantry Monday – Friday between 9:00 a.m. and 4:30 p.m.
 Please drive around the building to the mural side and ring the doorbell next to the pantry’s garage door.

 According to Feeding America, the average cost of a meal in Johnson County is $3.22.
 At CommUnity Food Bank, we’re able to stretch your dollar further. $1 = 5 pounds.